jglanz/AMD_OC_Ryzen/README.md

 ### 8. SMBIOS - How to Easily Update in OC

-Normally, typing in SMBIOS data can be a pain.
-But in OpenCore, once you've entered the SMBIOS data, it is very easy to copy and paste between config files, making switching between SMBIOS settings very easy (to further simplify, save each version with a different file name).
+SMBIOS data can be generated using an old copy of Clover (but do NOT use Clover to edit the config.plist files for OpenCore), or using GenSMBIOS (https://github.com/corpnewt/GenSMBIOS).

+If you already have SNs and UUIDs values in an existing OpenCore config file, then cloning that SMBIOS data is easy.
+OC allows you to simpliy copy and paste sections, such as the PlatformInfo section, between config files.

 The images below show the steps.
 When editing the config.plist file, the recommended editors are PlistEdit Pro, Xcode or ProperTree.